ericksonaspa/Automate-web-application-deployment-with-AWS-CodeDeploy-CodePipeline-and-GitHub/README.md

 - Create 2 IAM roles, 1 for EC2 and 1 for CodeDeploy
 - Create an EC2 Instance
+- Create application and deployment group with CodeDeploy
 -

 The architecture plans to be built through this project is as follows.